What to See in Maremma ❤️ Top 10

 4. Massa Marittima

-The charm that pervades Massa Marittima is truly unique and materializes in the splendid Piazza Garibaldi, overlooked by the Palaces of the Podestà and the Priori and where the imposing Romanesque-Gothic construction of the Cathedral stands out.
-Walking in the village among the historic buildings, there are wonderful views over the countryside and up to the sea.
+The charm that pervades Massa Marittima is truly unique and it materializes in the splendid Piazza Garibaldi, overlooked by the Palaces of the Podestà and the Priori and where the imposing Romanesque-Gothic construction of the Cathedral stands out.
+Walking in the village among the historic buildings, there are wonderful views over the countryside and the sea.

 Where to stay: Farm Holidays nearby Massa Marittima

 Pitigliano reveals itself to the tourists in all its charm.
 The infinite series of alleys, narrow streets, small stairways and views that open overhanging the cliff below, make it a unique and enchanting place.

 Among the intense aromas of aromatic herbs, colored berries and the calls of animals, the Uccellina Park (Maremma regional park) welcomes the visitor showing its sweet but also wild side.
 A contrast of elements that awakens and releases the pleasure of feeling in a rediscovered paradise.

 Where to stay: Farm Holidays nearby Maremma Park

 Like a pearl in an oyster, the small island of Giglio lies cradled by warm blue seas in the southern corner of the Tuscan Archipelago.
 The mild climate of the Giglio, the uncontaminated nature, the crystal-clear water and the emerald color offer unforgettable holidays all the year.

 Where to stay: Farm Holidays nearby Isola del Giglio

 The enchanting Cascatelle di Saturnia (or Cascate del Mulino) are an expanse of small natural pools carved into the limestone rock, where hot and sulphurous water, rich in therapeutic properties, flows all year around 37 °.
 Also called Cascate del Mulino, they are actual free spas, accessible for free all year round, even at night.